commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

 existing ones, if set to `false`.
 If set to `true`, which is the default value of the option, it deletes the existing object properties. -->
 - `beforeUpdateCallback`
-a filter function which can be applied on generated list of update actions to produce a resultant list after the filter function has been applied.
+a filter function which can be applied on a generated list of update actions.
+It allows the user to intercept category update and modify (add/remove) update actions just before they are send to CTP API.
 - `allowUuid`
 a flag, if set to `true`, enables the user to use keys with UUID format for references.
 By default, it is set to `false`.